 This course provides students with a broad context for professional practice in deaf education.
-It will introduce students to the historical background, current settings and approaches used in deaf education.
+It will introduce students to the historical background, and current settings and approaches used in deaf education.
 Socio-cultural contexts of deaf people’s lives will be explored, including the role of spoken and signed languages and identity and social-emotional development.
 Family contexts and approaches to working with families of D/HH children will be introduced.

-Faculty of Education and Arts|
+|Faculty||Faculty of Education and Arts|

-Semester 1 - 2014
+Semester 1 - 2018

-Upon completion of this course, students will be expected to:
+On successful completion of this course, students will be able to: